buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 | **Sav.
 Throws**: | +1 in two Saving Throws of your choice |
 | **Ability Score**: | Ability modifier for spells or choice |

-Your modifier spell score has a +1 to the value for determining spell effects, Magic Points, know spell, and maximum level of castable spell.
+Your modifier spell score has a +1 to the value for determining spell effects, Magic Points, known spells, and maximum level of castable spell.

 ## One with the Bow